catfooo/mern-tutorial-5/README.md

 #### actionable plan to likely solve the problem
-test this repo with cors
+test this repo with cors -> i made repo 7 and tested cors there. err not solved

+or take a look at more about routes -> what i can see currently is this. router.post('/', registerUser) will this let me go to /register? so ive changed that / to /register and err not solved. i think i might dont understand much of how set route properly. if i become sure that i have knowledge, then probably that will be the best moment for take a look at this err again. im currently rewatching week 14s code session video, about route setting, so might this can be solved...?

-or take a look at more about routes or... idk xD might be nice to get help with this!!!
+or... idk xD might be nice to get help with this!!!